 While this is a fun time for children and adults alike, it can be easy to overdo this holiday thanks to the abundance of sugar.
-Between trick-or-treating, costume parties, and school functions, there is no lack of anything coated in chocolate, which can lead to over-active children and sluggish adults.
+Between trick-or-treating, costume parties, and school functions, there is no lack of anything coated in chocolate, which can lead to overactive children and sluggish adults.

 So, how can you make this Halloween enjoyable for everyone while still being healthful?
-Here are five tips to prepare you and your kids for a fun Halloween without the sugar hangovers and grouchy attitudes.
+Give these tips and healthy Halloween recipes a try.

 Not only will you get to have a variety of choices, but kids will have fun picking out their favorites (and even trying something new).
-You can also have creative snacks around the house, such as my Healthy Halloween Monster Bites.
-These finger foods are a great alternative to candy while still providing a nutritious (and festive) aspect to Halloween.
+You can also have creative snacks around the house, such as my Spooky Pretzel Spider Snacks with California Figs. These finger foods are a great alternative to candy while still providing a nutritious (and festive) aspect to Halloween.